-This handbook contains content relevant to the KPSAHS campus and operations.
-It is updated as changes occur and published on the KPSAHS website at www.kpsahs.edu, with an annual reissue on January 1.
+This handbook contains content relevant to the Kaiser Permanente School of Allied Health Sciences (KPSAHS) campus and operations.
+It is updated as changes occur and published on the KPSAHS website at kpsahs.edu, with an annual reissue on January 1.

-Please note that the information here is considered supplementary to the Academic Catalog, also available at www.kpsahs.edu.
+Please note that the information here is considered supplementary to the Academic Catalog, also available at kpsahs.edu.